carolmadethis/carolmadethis.com/source/_posts/Pizza.md

 Everything else is basic pizza making.

 Take your favorite tomato sauce, spread it on the crust.
-Top with cheese and your favorite toppings, I was in the mood  for simple today, so I just roasted some garlic real quickly.
+Top with cheese and your favorite toppings, I was in the mood  for simple today, so I just roasted some garlic real quick.

 <img class="alignnone size-full wp-image-170" src="https://carolscreation.files.wordpress.com/2017/11/img_2408.jpg" alt="IMG_2408.jpg" width="3024" height="4032" />